Vintage Style FAQs

 There are many ways to tell whether an article of clothing is vintage; from material, shape and design to construction, care and labels.

-For vintage newbies, I suggest learning about the key style differences between the eras as well as reading my post on how to identify a vintage garment by its tag.
+For vintage newbies, I suggest learning about the key style differences between the eras to identify how trends evolved over time.

 [Go back to the top.]